Complete Guide on Test-Driven Development

 What Makes TDD Fitting For Agile Development?

-Agile development needs feedback at regular intervals for the development of the expected product or service.
+Agile development needs feedback at regular intervals to develop the expected product or service.
 This is why Agile Development is referred to as Feedback-Driven Development.
-These days, the probability of project requirements changing during the development sprint cycle is more.
-To handle this and to develop products that are properly aligned with the ever-changing requirements of clients, teams need constant feedback to prevent the creation of unusable software.
+These days, the probability of project requirements changing during the development sprint cycle is higher.
+To handle this and develop products that are properly aligned with clients' ever-changing requirements, teams need constant feedback to prevent the creation of unusable software.
 TDD hopes to provide this feedback early on in the development cycle.

-The test-first approach of TDD aids with the mitigation of critical hindrances that hinder the delivery and quality of the product.
-On the basis of regular feedback, it will be possible for the development teams to fix bugs and even they can add fresh features required then and there.
-In turn, the solution evolves making sure that everything works as per the client’s expectation.
-TDD improves collaboration between team members from both the QA and the development teams and even collaboration with clients.
+The test-first approach of TDD aids in mitigating critical hindrances that hinder the delivery and quality of the product.
+Based on regular feedback, it will be possible for the development teams to fix bugs and even add the required fresh features then and there.
+In turn, the solution evolves, ensuring that everything works per the client’s expectations.
+TDD improves collaboration between team members from both the QA and the development teams, as well as client cooperation.
 Moreover, as the tests are created in advance, teams need not have to spend time with the recreation of extensive test scripts.

 For these reasons, organizations that use the Agile framework use TDD.